evfinkn/speechviz/README.md

 ## Troubleshooting

-[comment]: # (ERROR: Could not install packages due to an OSError: Proxy URL had no scheme, should start with http:// or https://)
+[comment]: # "ERROR: Could not install packages due to an OSError: Proxy URL had no scheme, should start with http:// or https://"

 If installing on Bigcore, you are likely to run into an error relating to a proxy URL.
 To resolve this, run the following command:

     http_proxy="http://$(echo $http_proxy)" && https_proxy="http://$(echo $https_proxy)"

-[comment]: # (subprocess.CalledProcessError: Command '['ffmpeg', ... 'output_file_here']' returned non-zero exit status 127.)
+[comment]: # "subprocess.CalledProcessError: Command '['ffmpeg', ... 'output_file_here']' returned non-zero exit status 127."

 If you receive a `subprocess.CalledProcessError` relating to `ffmpeg`, running the following should resolve the issue:

     conda update ffmpeg